CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 1. Cloud providers should clearly document their security controls and features and publish them using tools like the CSA CAIQ
 1. Use tools like the CSA Cloud Controls Matrix (CCM) to assess and document cloud project security and compliance requirements and controls, and who is responsible for each.
 1. Use a cloud security process model to select providers, design architectures, identify control gaps, and implement security and compliance controls.

+## 1.5 Credits

+* Rich Mogull
+* Reference architecture and logical model based on the work of Christofer Hoff